Zymbit-Docs/docs/content/bootware-preview/_index.md

 ---

 {{< callout warning >}}
 This an Engineering/Developer Preview Feature!
 This is not meant for Production.
-Previewing Bootware features is irreversible and is not standard product.
+Bootware Preview features are not standard product.
 Only load this feature if you are working directly with Zymbit as a Preview customer.

+We recommend attaching an HDMI console when using Bootware Preview.
+The process of repartitioning and populating partitions can take substantial time, upwards of 45 minutes and the console serves as a point of reference of activity.
 {{< /callout >}}

+### WHAT IS BOOTWARE?
 Bootware™ is a set of software tools and micro services for the Zymbit Secure Compute Module [(SCM)](https://www.zymbit.com/scm/) based product line, including the Zymbit Secure Edge Node [(SEN)](https://www.zymbit.com/secure-compute-node/).
 Bootware™ includes:

 * Trusted execution layer with secure, supervised boot chain